codeclown/smart-number-inputs/readme.md

 Modern browsers.

-Utilizes `addEventListener` and `DOMElement.setSelectionRange`.
+Utilizes `addEventListener` (if using `smartNumberInputs.enable`) and `DOMElement.setSelectionRange`.
 Both of these can be polyfilled if support for ancient browsers is desired.

 ## License